Adult Guardianship - Background Information

 - PG-101 / Emergency Petition for Appointment of a Temporary Guardian

-A partial or limited guardian is appointed whose rights, powers, and duties are less than full guardianship and are specified by court order.
-In these situations, the respondent is able to perform some, but not all of the functions necessary to care for himself/herself and alternatives to guardianship cannot provide for the respondent’s needs.
-See the Partial Guardianship Packet:
+A partial or limited guardian is appointed whose authority and duties are less than full guardianship and are specified by court order.
+In these situations, the respondent is able to perform some, but not all of the functions necessary to care for themselves and alternatives to guardianship cannot provide for the respondent’s needs.
+You can specify a partial request using the Guardianship Petition; PG-100

 ► Who can be a guardian?